NOTICE: The new trail is not officially open yet!

 During the fall of 2023, significant construction upgrades were made to 6 km of existing hiking and cross-country ski trails on both the north and south sections of the proposed route.
 This $179,000 investment was fully paid for through generous grants from Trans-Canada Trails (TCT), Trails Manitoba, and private donations from SWTA supporters.

-Construction of 10 kilometers of new trail will be completed during late summer and fall of 2024.
-An experienced trail builder with low impact construction techniques has been contracted.
-SWTA has recently received approval for large matching grants from TCT and Trails Manitoba.
-SWTA also has funds from private donors and granite bench sales for the second phase of this project.
-However, we do have a $115,000 shortfall and we need to raise more private donations to complete this phase.
-Please see the attached budget for more details.
+Construction of 10 kilometres of new trail have been roughed in over the summer and fall of 2024.
+An experienced trail builder with low impact construction techniques conducted the work.
+SWTA has received large matching grants from TCT and Trails Manitoba and over $115,000 in private donations for the second phase of this project.

 We Would Like Your Support

 Help us raise funds to complete a unique section of trail that will link the North and South shore trails!
 The completion of a loop around Falcon Lake will become a beacon for trail enthusiasts and a legacy for the South Whiteshell.
 We are looking for a pledge of your financial support at this time.
-Your donation can come at the end of this year or be split between 2024 and 2025.
 SWTA has charitable status and will provide tax deductible receipts.
 Please see the below recognition levels that we will display at the trailhead kiosk.

 Giving levels and Recognition